 - ECBP (Ethereum Classic Best Practice) - application-level standards and conventions, including contract standards such as token standards, name registries, URI schemes, library/package formats, and wallet formats.

-- A Meta ECIP describes a process surrounding Ethereum Classic or proposes a change to (or an event in) a process.
+- A Meta ECIP describes a process surrounding Ethereum Classic or proposes a change to a process (or an event like the next hard fork).
 Process ECIPs are like Standard Track ECIPs, but apply to areas other than the Ethereum Classic protocol itself.
 They may propose an implementation, but not to Ethereum Classic’s codebase; they often require community consensus; unlike Informational ECIPs, they are more than recommendations, and users are typically not free to ignore them.
 Examples include procedures, guidelines, changes to the decision-making process (e.g. this ECIP-1000 process document), and changes to the tools or environment used in Ethereum Classic development.
+If a Meta ECIP is for a hard fork, changes are to be updated with PRs to existing Meta ECIPs.
 Any meta-ECIP is also considered a Process ECIP.

 - An Informational ECIP describes an Ethereum Classic design issue, or provides general guidelines or information to the Ethereum Classic community, but does not propose a new feature.
 Informational ECIPs do not necessarily represent Ethereum Classic community consensus or a recommendation, so users and implementors are free to ignore Informational ECIPs or follow their advice.